alangnt/neuroverse/README.md

   Your personal data (message history, user info, current question) is used to generate rich, context-aware replies.

 - **Multi-Persona Replies**
-  Ask a question once, and receive multiple answers — each from a different “you.”
+  Ask a question once, and receive multiple answers, each from a different “you.”

 - **MongoDB Message Storage**
   Saves all user + bot interactions, linked by persona, for future reflection and AI memory.